 Off the bike

 Lots of hiking and other activities in the Worcester area, with the Brandvlei Dam a popular spot for water sport.
-Good and affordable wines at Nuy itself, so make sure you stock up.
+Good (and cheap!) wineries, including Nuy Cellars just down the road.